In this article

 - How do I update my payment source or billing address?

-I just want to try Paperspace and/or I have Account credit (from a referral or promo code), so why do I need to enter a credit card?
+I want to try Paperspace, and/or I have Account credit (from a referral or promo code), so why do I need to enter a credit card?

 Billable products & services like Virtual Machines, Jobs, and Notebooks will always deduct from your positive account balance first.
-If, however, you run out of credit and this balance becomes negative, we need a way of collecting payment.
-For this reason, all Paperspace accounts must have valid card on file to use Paperspace resources, even if you have credit on your account.
+If you run out of credit and this balance becomes negative, we need a way of collecting payment.
+For this reason, all Paperspace accounts must have a valid card on file to use Paperspace resources, even if you have credit on your account.

 Note: Paperspace does not offer free trials at this time for CORE Virtual Machines or Gradient Subscriptions.